starkinfra/sdk-python/README.md

     print(infraction)
 ```

-### Get an PixInfraction
+### Get a PixInfraction

-After its creation, information on an Pix Infraction may be retrieved by its id.
+After its creation, information on a Pix Infraction may be retrieved by its id.

 ```python
 import starkinfra